NATO, Russia in high-level talks as Ukraine tensions simmer - NewsBreak

 The talks come during a week of high-stakes diplomacy and a U.S.-led effort to prevent preparations for what Washington believes could be a Russian invasion of Ukraine.
 Moscow denies it is planning an attack.
 Still, its history of military action in Ukraine and Georgia worries NATO.

+Stoltenberg tweeted that “it is a timely opportunity for dialogue at a critical moment for European security.
+When tensions are high, it is even more important that we sit down around the same table and address our concerns.”

+The meeting is the first of its kind in over two years.
+The NATO-Russia Council, their chief forum for talks, was set up two decades ago but full meetings paused when Russia annexed Ukraine’s Crimean Peninsula in 2014.
+It has met only sporadically since, the last time in July 2019.

-With around 100,000 combat-ready Russian troops backed by tanks, artillery and heavy equipment massed near Ukraine’s eastern border, Wednesday’s gathering has taken on great significance, yet it still seems destined to fail.
+With around 100,000 combat-ready Russian troops backed by tanks, artillery and heavy equipment massed just across Ukraine’s eastern border, Wednesday’s gathering has taken on great significance, yet it still seems destined to fail.

 “These are completely unacceptable proposals,” Estonian Defense Minister Kalle Laanet told public broadcaster ERR on the eve of the talks.
 Estonia, like its Baltic neighbors Latvia and Lithuania, relies on U.S. security guarantees provided by its membership in NATO.